Instantons and singularities in the Yang-Mills flow: Global behavior near the minimum energy

 \subsection{Acknowledgements.}

-These results will form part of the author's forthcoming PhD thesis at Columbia University, and he thanks his advisor, Panagiota Daskalopoulos, for vital direction and support.
+These results formed part of the author's PhD thesis \cite{thesis} at Columbia University, and he thanks his advisor, Panagiota Daskalopoulos, for vital direction and support.
 Thanks also to Richard Hamilton for noticing a simplification, to Michael Struwe for an encouraging discussion, and to D. H. Phong for initially suggesting the problem.